YasoJan/Introductory-Java-Programming/README.md

-# startingOutWithJava
+## Overview

-A list of solutions to the programming challenges in "Starting Out with Java From Control Structures through Objects Sixth Edition" to help anyone who's new to the language
+A list of solutions to the programming challenges in Tony Gaddis' introductory Java Textbook: "Java Starting Out with Java From Control Structures through Objects Sixth Edition" for further progress

+## Table of Contents
+- Chapter 2
+- Chapter 3